The AI Memory Gap: Users Misremember What They Created With AI or Without: Results

 \subsubsection{Confidence-Accuracy Correlation}

-We quantified \emph{metacognitive calibration} by correlating trial-level confidence with attribution accuracy (Correct~$=1$, Incorrect~$=0$) using Pearson point-biserial correlations.
+Finally, we correlate confidence with accuracy to evaluate overall calibration and determine whether confidence reliably predicts correctness across workflows.
+We quantified this \emph{metacognitive calibration} by correlating trial-level confidence with attribution accuracy (Correct~$=1$, Incorrect~$=0$) using Pearson point-biserial correlations.
 We report overall effects and effects \emph{within} each ground truth combination of idea and elaboration sources (all $p$-values after Holm correction).

 \paragraph{Overall calibration} Confidence reliably tracked correctness for both outcomes, with stronger coupling for elaborations than ideas ($r_{\text{idea}}=.115$; $r_{\text{elab}}=.218$; both $p<.001$).
 Thus, participants' confidence was a small but dependable indicator of being correct, especially for elaboration-source judgments.